- Primary Care

 Frequently Asked Questions

-My doctor sent a referral to your clinic, now what happens?
+My doctor sent a referral to your clinic, what happens next?

-Your provider needs to send the referral with the appropriate information to our office.
-Every referral we receive is logged in our tracking system and documentation is attached.
-One of our providers then reviews the information and writes orders for the tests that they want to be done before they evaluate you.
-The referral then goes to the provider’s nurse case manager who then makes the appointments in the timeframe indicated by the provider.
-Delays in this process can occur if your provider fails to send the referral, does not include all the needed documentation, or your contact information is not up to date and we are unable to reach you to make your appointment.
+Every referral we receive is logged into our tracking system for physician review.
+The provider reviews your information and requests tests before your evaluation.
+The referral then goes to the provider’s nurse case manager who makes the appointments in the time frame indicated by the provider.
+Delays in this process can occur if your provider fails to send the referral, does not include all of the needed documentation, or your contact information is not up to date and we are unable to contact you.
+Once your appointments are made, a travel and housing request is made with the Quyana Care Coordination Center.
+Please call the Quyana Care Coordination Center at (907) 729-2400 for travel and/or housing questions.

 How soon can I be seen?